 Eagle River Nature Center

-This is such a great escape into nature and the drive out there is quite scenic.
+This is a great escape into nature, and the drive is quite scenic.
 Located up Eagle River Valley, the nature center is at the end of a winding mountain pass.
-You need to pay $5 for parking and then you can enter the visitor center where you can learn about various Alaskan animals and pick up a map from the friendly staff.
-This is a great area for the whole family with easy walking trails for kids and elderly.
+You need to pay $5 for parking, and then you can enter the visitor center, where you can learn about various Alaskan animals and pick up a map from the friendly staff.
+This is a great area for the whole family, with easy walking trails for kids and the elderly.
 There is a 30-minute loop or a more extensive walking trail.
-Along the path, you will find nature facts and resources about how the valley was carved out by glaciers and about the wildlife in the area.
-This used to be an extensive beaver habitat, but they have since moved on up the river, but you can still see remains of the dam and learn about this critter.
+Along the path, you will find nature facts and resources about how glaciers carved out the valley and wildlife in the region.
+This used to be an extensive beaver habitat, but they have since moved on up the river; you can still see the dam’s remains and learn about this critter.

-If you are a birder, I’m sorry.
-Just kidding.
-I love bird watching and this is THE place to do it in Alaska.
+I love bird watching, and this is THE place to do it in Alaska.
 Thousands of birds pass through or nest in this wildlife refuge as they migrate or hatch their young.
-Some of the birds you will see during the summer are Canada geese, northern pintails, canvasback ducks, red-necked phalaropes, horned and red-necked grebes, and northern harriers.
-Gulls, Arctic terns, shorebirds such as yellowlegs, and occasionally trumpeter swans are present during spring and fall migration.
+Some birds you will see during the summer are Canada geese, northern pintails, canvasback ducks, red-necked phalaropes, horned and red-necked grebes, and northern harriers.
+During spring and fall migration, Gulls, Arctic terns, shorebirds such as yellowlegs, and occasionally trumpeter swans are present.

-There are also a few Eagle Nests in the area and if you look up you can see Eagles scanning for prey high above.
+There are also a few Eagle Nests in the area, and if you look up, you can see Eagles scanning for prey high above.
 Moose also love this area for the tasty grass and plentiful water source.
-If you look in the water you may see muskrats swimming or some of the many fish heading upstream including chinook, coho, humpback salmon from May-August.
+If you look in the water, you may see muskrats swimming or some fish heading upstream, including chinook, coho, and humpback salmon from May to August.

-There is about a mile of boardwalk that is accessible from a parking lot and this is a great spot for families and those with limited mobility.
+About a mile of boardwalk is accessible from a parking lot, and this is an excellent spot for families and those with limited mobility.
 Bring your binoculars and camera!

 Campbell Creek Science Center

-The Campbell Creek Science Center in Anchorage is a nice little hidden gem owned by BLM.
-The science center focuses on adult and child education of outdoor and adventure activities and topics.
-You can come to explore 730 acres of native wilderness in the heart of Anchorage and learn about local flora and fauna while getting some fresh air.
-Along with the educational nature area, they offer educational classes for outdoor enthusiasts, like backcountry skiing survival and fun events for the whole family like family outdoor play for Moms, Pops, and Tots.
+The Campbell Creek Science Center in Anchorage is a lovely little hidden gem owned by BLM.
+The science center focuses on adult and child education in outdoor and adventure activities and topics.
+You can explore 730 acres of native wilderness in the heart of Anchorage and learn about local flora and fauna while getting fresh air.
+Along with the educational nature area, they offer classes for outdoor enthusiasts, like backcountry skiing survival, and fun events for the whole family, like family outdoor play for Moms, Pops, and Tots.

-You can enjoy flat scenic walks along Campbell Creek, The Coastal Trail, Eagle River Nature Center, Winner Creek Trail in Girdwood among others
+You can enjoy flat, scenic walks along Campbell Creek, The Coastal Trail, Eagle River Nature Center, and Winner Creek Trail in Girdwood.

 6. Wild Camp Overnight Near Anchorage

-The wild nature surrounding Anchorage offers plenty of overnight options from wild camping in a tent to cozy cabins with a sturdy roof over your head – providing bear proof accommodation.
-Sleeping in the wilderness is one of the best outdoor activities near Anchorage and really gives you a sense that Alaska’s largest city is totally surrounded by nature.
+The wild nature surrounding Anchorage offers plenty of overnight options, from wild camping in a tent to cozy cabins with a sturdy roof over your head – providing bear-proof accommodation.
+Sleeping in the wilderness is one of the best outdoor activities near Anchorage and gives you a sense that Alaska’s largest city is totally surrounded by nature.

-When I travel home to Alaska I often bring my outdoor backpacking bag along with my and ultra lightweight camping equipment, so if you have the gear I suggest you bring it because you will get some use out of it if you are an outdoor lover, such as myself.
-However, if you don’t have the gear or the room to pack it there are a few places, such as Outdoor Gear Rental that will hook you up for wild camping.
-A really easy spot for first timers is Rabbit Creek.
-You can hike out to Rabbit Lake just outside of Anchorage, set up your tent near the lake and spend a night in the wild.
-For more advanced hikers, you can overnight on the Crow Creek Pass which runs from Eagle River to Girdwood and you will need someone to pick you up from one end or the other.
-You can camp almost anywhere in Alaska, as long as you are not on private land.
+When I travel home to Alaska, I often bring my outdoor backpacking bag along with my ultra-lightweight camping equipment, so if you have the gear, I suggest you bring it because you will get some use out of it if you are an outdoor lover, such as myself.
+However, if you don’t have the gear or the room to pack it, there are a few places, such as Outdoor Gear Rental, that will hook you up for wild camping.
+A really easy spot for first-timers is Rabbit Creek.
+You can hike to Rabbit Lake just outside Anchorage, set up your tent near the lake, and spend a night in the wild.
+For more advanced hikers, you can overnight on the Crow Creek Pass, which runs from Eagle River to Girdwood, and you will need someone to pick you up from one end or the other.
+You can camp almost anywhere in Alaska if you are not on private land.
 You should not start a campfire in forested areas.

-If you prefer to camp in an official camping park with your own fire pit and surrounded by other campers.
-Anchorage has plenty of camp groups including Eagle River Campground and Bird Creek Campground.
+Suppose you prefer to camp in an official camping park with your fire pit and surrounded by other campers.
+Anchorage has plenty of camp groups, including Eagle River Campground and Bird Creek Campground.

-If you prefer four walls and a roof over your head book any of the rustic and cozy cabins or yurts around Alaska.
+If you prefer four walls and a roof over your head, book any rustic and cozy cabins or yurts around Alaska.
 These cabins typically cost about $60 a night and must be booked in advance.
-You can find the right cabin for your needs, here.
+You can find the right cabin for your needs here.
 Continue onto the booking site to reserve your spot.

 7. Go Fishing: Best Fishing Spots in Anchorage

 There are plenty of fishing spots near Anchorage, but you will need a permit and an additional stamp for King Salmon fishing.
-You are not legally allowed to fish without one and please don’t come and take advantage of our resources.
-If you want to rent high-quality gear visit Mountain View Sports Fly Shop to rent your rods, reels and other fishing accessories.
-You can also get your fishing license here if you are unable to do so online.
+You are not legally allowed to fish without one, and please don’t come and take advantage of our resources.
+If you want high-quality gear, visit Mountain View Sports Fly Shop to rent your rods, reels, and other fishing accessories.
+You can also get your fishing license here if you cannot do so online.
 The Bait Shop over Ship Creek has lots of bait.

-Anchorage has dozens of stocked lakes which means that fishing right in the heart of Anchorage or just a scenic drive away there are plenty of options for trout, arctic char, landlocked salmon, dolly and silvers.
-You can fish at Little Campbell Lake in Kincaid, Sand Lake, Jewel Lake, Eklutna Lake (outside of Anchorage), or Rabbit Lake (7-mile hike outside Anchorage).
+Anchorage has dozens of stocked lakes, meaning fishing right in the heart of Anchorage or just a scenic drive away; there are plenty of options for trout, arctic char, landlocked salmon, dolly, and silvers.
+You can fish at Little Campbell Lake in Kincaid, Sand Lake, Jewel Lake, Eklutna Lake (outside of Anchorage), or Rabbit Lake (a 7-mile hike outside Anchorage).

 You also have options for river or creek fishing.
-Campbell Creek, with rainbow trout, pink and silver salmon, is just a short walking distance from a parking lot and runs right through Anchorage.
-Ship Creek is great for salmon runs and is right in downtown Anchorage.
-Bird Creek has tons of pink and silver salmon which often means there is a lot of combat fishing and be prepared to fight for your food.
+Campbell Creek, with rainbow trout pink and silver salmon, is just a short walking distance from a parking lot and runs right through Anchorage.
+Ship Creek is great for salmon runs and is correct in downtown Anchorage.
+Bird Creek has tons of pink and silver salmon, which often means there is a lot of combat fishing so be prepared to fight for your food.

 8. Pan for Gold Near Anchorage

 There are two great spots for outdoor gold panning near Anchorage, Alaska.
 The historic Crow Creek Mine is my personal recommendation as a local.
 They have a fantastic historic open-air museum with buildings dating back to the 1890s littered with rusted old mining equipment contrasted with blooming colorful flowers.
-You can meander the grounds before heading to the river for real authentic gold panning.
-Crow Creek still has gold in it, but you can try your hand in premade pay dirt or rent your own sluice box.
-This is a fantastic day trip from Anchorage or activity to add when in Girdwood.
+You can meander the grounds before heading to the river for natural, authentic gold panning.
+Crow Creek still has gold, but you can try your hand in premade pay dirt or rent your sluice box.
+This is a fantastic day trip from Anchorage or an activity to add when in Girdwood.

-Another option is Indian Valley Mining also offers pre-made pay dirt buckets to try your hand at gold panning.
+Another option is Indian Valley Mining, which also offers pre-made pay dirt buckets to try your hand at gold panning.

 9. Go Berry Picking

-If you are visiting Anchorage during my favorite times of the year, autumn, you can try your hand at berry picking!
+If you are visiting Anchorage during my favorite time of the year, autumn, you can try your hand at berry picking!
 August is prime season for berry picking, but you might have some luck in late July and early September.
-Alaska is bountiful with blueberries, raspberries, highbush cranberries, and salmonberries – which are orange looking raspberries.
-Avoid any white berry or solid red berries with a black dot in the middle.
+Alaska is bountiful with blueberries, raspberries, highbush cranberries, and salmonberries – orange-looking raspberries.
+Avoid white or solid red berries with a black dot in the middle.

-The best places for blueberries is Arctic Valley, between Anchorage and Eagle River or Hatchers Pass – which is a long day trip from Anchorage.
+The best places for blueberries are Arctic Valley, between Anchorage and Eagle River, or Hatchers Pass – a long day trip from Anchorage.
 You can find blueberries, raspberries, and salmonberries if you take the Glacier Discovery Train with the Alaska Railroad.

 10. Eco-Wildlife Excursions

-Alaska is one of the best places in the world for wildlife viewing and there are plenty of ways to see wildlife ethically and eco-friendly in their natural habitat.
-My personal recommendation for an awesome day trip from Anchorage is to see brown bears in the wild in the wilds of Alaska.
-During this trip, we also saw Belugas, a wolf, and eagles.
+Alaska is one of the best places in the world for wildlife viewing, and there are plenty of ways to see wildlife ethically and eco-friendly in their natural habitat.
+My recommendation for a fantastic day trip from Anchorage is to see brown bears in the wild in the wilds of Alaska.
+We also saw Belugas, a wolf, and eagles during this trip.
 Taking the Alaska Railroad also offers opportunities to see mountain goats, bears, eagles, moose, and more!
 If you find yourself well outside of Anchorage in Seward, take Major Marine Tours for Alaska’s marine wildlife.

-You can also visit the Anchorage Wildlife Conservation Center for more outdoor wildlife interactions in an ethical rehabilition center.
+You can also visit the Anchorage Wildlife Conservation Center for more outdoor wildlife interactions in an ethical rehabilitation center.